decentdao/decent-ui-automation/README.md

 ### Running Tests for a Specific Environment

-Use the following npm scripts:
+Use the following npm scripts (now cross-platform with `cross-env`):

 - Develop (default):
   ```sh